Memorial Day Weekend History

 Now your half-way to having a perfect brisket.
 Take your brisket and trim excess fat, best to be about a quarter inch thick ( If you buy it at a butcher he will trim it so it is ready to be smoked).
 When you get it home dry it off with paper towels and let sit in the refrigerator for at least 4 to 6 hours.
 You want it to be dry to the touch all the way around, this will ensure that when you apply your rub it will create a perfect crust on your brisket.

 There are many rubs you can make from scratch.
 I for a brisket like to first spread a thin layer of spicy mustard ( I use Gulden’s mustard), then a layer of Kosher salt.
 Then I use a Coffee Rub made by Traeger, putting a nice thick coating on.
-Then let it sit for about four hours to let the brisket to reach room temperature, this helps the meat to cook evenly.
+Then let it sit for about three hours to let the brisket to reach room temperature, this helps the meat to cook evenly.
 Oh if you like to go Texas-style brisket you can still base the meat with mustard, then good layer of kosher salt and coerce pepper.

 Forgot to say this brisket is about 12 pounds after it is trimmed.
 So I am going to use a combination of hickory, oak, and little cherry pellets gives the end result a great flavor.
 Fire up the smoker to 225 F., this brisket will cook for a good 8-10 hours or longer.
 You want the internal temperature to reach 190 F for maximum tenderness.
 Do not rush this it could take 10 hours, try not to open the smoker too much.
 I use a temperature probe to monitor the internal temperature of the meat as it cooks, which help to not keep opening the smoker.
 All meat will come to a “stalling time” where you will see the internal temperature will stay at around 145 10 165 degrees and you will think there is something wrong.
 Be patient this is normal.
 DO NOT OPEN THE SMOKER TO CHECK!!
 I like to make a wet mop of two cups of beef broth,1/4 cup of apple cider vinegar, 2 tablespoons of Worcestershire sauce, mix it and put in a spray bottle.
 Then every hour apply it to the meat.
 Another trick I do is I place an aluminum bowl with some apple juice in it and place in the drip pan under the grill grate, both of these things help keep the meat moist and tasty.